DS-STAR: Data Science Agent for Solving Diverse Tasks across Heterogeneous Formats and Open-Ended Queries: Experiments on well-defined queries

-\textbf{Common setup.} Unless otherwise specified, all experiments are conducted using Gemini-2.5-Pro as the base LLM.
-Our agent, \sname, operates for a maximum of 20 rounds per task.
-To ensure properly formatted output, we employ a finalyzer agent, $\mathcal{A}_\mathtt{finalyzer}$, which takes formatting guidelines (\eg, rounding to two decimal places) and generates the final solution code (see Appendix~\ref{app:prompts}).
+\textbf{Common setup.} \sname~runs for a maximum of 20 rounds per task with Gemini-2.5-Pro as the base LLM.
+Additionally, we employ a finalizer agent, which takes formatting guidelines (\eg, rounding to two decimal places) and generates the final code solution (see Appendix~\ref{app:prompts}).